Appdynamics/apm-game/README.md

 Setup an [AppDynamics Platform](https://docs.appdynamics.com/display/latest/AppDynamics+Platform) or use your AppDynamics SaaS controller.

+# Usage

+1. Configure your game using YAML.
+You can look into the file `config.yml` to get started.
+Read the **Configuration** section below to learn how you can describe your application environment.

+2. Execute the `run.sh`

+3. Wait for data in AppDynamics

 # Tutorial

 Before you go into the details of configuring your own environment, you can walk through this tutorial to get a quick understanding.
 Before you continue, follow the steps above to setup **APM Game** and your **AppDynamics Platform**.